bamfdonahoo/RealEstateOracle/ReadMe.txt

--Average sales price of a SFR (Bottom Tier) from January 1996 to May 2021 -New listings per state from November 2017 to May 2021 -Predicted percentage of increase by May 2022 (One year forecast)
+-Average sales price of a SFR (Bottom Tier) from January 1996 to May 2021 -New listings per state from November 2017 to May 2021 -Predicted percentage of increase by May 2022 (One year forecast) -Rental market information from Jan 2014 to June 2021

 SOURCE: https://www.zillow.com/research/data/

 The first steps of cleaning and shaping the data through a series of SQL queries will give us the calculated and aggregated tables that will be used in Microsoft Power Bi to